suiramdev/42QSMP/README.md

 ### Without Docker

-1. For the web application, create a `.env` file in the `/apps/web` directory and include the following environment variables:

-    ```dotenv
-    FORTY_TWO_CLIENT_ID
-    FORTY_TWO_CLIENT_SECRET
-    DISCORD_TOKEN
-    NEXTAUTH_SECRET
-    ```

-2. For the Discord bot, create a `.env` file in the `/apps/discord` directory and include the following environment variable:

-    ```dotenv
-    DISCORD_TOKEN
-    SITE_URL
-    ```

-3. Install project dependencies by running the following command in the project root directory:
+2. Install project dependencies by running the following command in the project root directory:

     ```sh
     pnpm install (--prod)
     ```

-4. Build and start the project with one of the following commands:
+3. Build and start the project with one of the following commands:

     ```sh
     pnpm db:push